xamarin/binding-tools-for-swift/docs/FutureIdeas.md

 ```
 It gets ugly especially if unsafe and fixed blocks are needed.

-Marshaling the parameters to a simple function call is 270 lines of code that don't read.
+Marshaling the parameters to a simple function call is 270 lines of code that doesn't
+read well.

 What we should have is an engine type that defines a series of functions for handling each individual
 marshal case in complete isolation.
 These would include being able to set up a fixed block,